Key Resources for Pharmacy, Nursing, & Health Sciences

 There are many different resources available to help you with your wider reading and research.
 You’ll find some essential resources to explore for Pharmacy, Nursing, and Health Sciences in the sections below.

 If you want to find the best academic resources for research and evidence to inform your practice, this page is a great place to start.
 Use these resources alongside your recommended reading from your tutors to extend your research into new areas.

 Books & eBooks

 All books and eBooks available at Sunderland are listed on the Library Catalogue.
-You can search by title, author or keyword.

 Search for books on the Library Catalogue (via the library web page)